Learn French with radio, and suddenly you’re surrounded by the real language.

 2. Make It Your Soundtrack

-Once you’ve picked your favorite radio station, make it the backdrop to your life!
+Once you’ve picked your favorite station to learn French with radio, make it the backdrop to your life!

 Shopping for groceries?
-Fais les courses with radio streaming on your smartphone!
+Do it with French radio streaming on your smartphone!
 Feeling down at work?
-Plug in your headphones au bureau and rock out, à la française.
+Plug in your headphones au bureau (at the office) and rock out, à la française.
 Doing laundry?
 Making dinner?
 Any chore is made better with French music in the background.

 The added benefit of making French music a constant presence in your home and workspace is that the lyrics will soon become second nature.
 The more you hear the lyrics, the more likely you are to understand them and even find hidden nuances in the words and phrases.
 Context clues will help you identify unfamiliar words, which will become familiar the more you hear them.
 Not to mention the help your ear will be getting for the language after listening to it for hours on end!